AbhiraajV/trueFoundryGhApp/README.md

 ## Backend
     Make sure you have docker installed
-    I've left my credentials for CloudAMQP so that you dont have to create on
+    I've left my credentials for CloudAMQP so that you dont have to create one yourself

 - cd server